ddc-java-14/vaccination-pocket-keeper/docs/index.md

 ## Intended users

-* People who want to have a digital copy of thier vaccination history
+* People who want to have a digital copy of their vaccination history

     > As someone who wants a digital copy of my vaccination history, I want to record and keep important vaccinations and received dates, so that I can reference them when needed and share with doctors, schools, and public transportation systems.

 * People who need to keep track of when their last COVID-19 or flu shots were.

-    > As someone who needs to keep track of when my last COVID-19 vaccination or flu shots were, I want to store my vaccintion history and received dates on my phone, so that I can share them with doctors, schools, and public transportation system, as appropriate.
+    > As someone who needs to keep track of when my last COVID-19 vaccination or flu shots were, I want to store my vaccination history and received dates on my phone, so that I can share them with doctors, schools, and public transportation system, as appropriate.

 ## Functionality